yandex-cloud/docs/en/cdn/concepts/slicing.md

 * To send a whole file to the client, all the parts are combined back into one file before sending.

-* If [caching is enabled on CDN servers](caching.md#server-side), the file parts will continue to be stored on the server.
+* If [caching on CDN servers](caching.md#server-side) is enabled, the file parts will continue to be stored on the server.

 #### See also {#see-also}